 What to write about?

-The main subject areas covered by ASLAN Hub are:
+The main subject areas covered are:

 - Ancient Sites – monuments and places around the world that are of historic, prehistoric or cultural significance